mongodb/docs/source/administration/replication-architectures.rst

 For deployments that maintain three nodes the primary data center, adding a node in a second data center will create an even number of nodes, which may result in ties during elections for :term:`primary`.
-In this situation you should deploy an :ref:`arbiter node <replica-set-arbiter-nodes>` in your primary data center to ensure that a primary is always electable.
+In this situation deploy an :ref:`arbiter
+<replica-set-arbiters>` in your primary data center to ensure that a
+primary is always electable.

 .. seealso:: ":doc:`/tutorial/deploy-geographically-distributed-replica-set`"